Buhuni01/myblog/README.md

 3. Import the database on your hosting control panel
 4. Update the `.env` file with your hosting database credentials
 5. Ensure all file permissions are set correctly

+## 🌐 Live Demo

+**Visit the hosted version:** [https://myblog-bl.infinityfreeapp.com]

+No installation required!
+You can:
+- Read the blogs without sign up
+- Register a new account and sign in
+- Create and manage blog posts
+- Test all features online

 ## 🤝 Contributing